January 20, 2016

 What kind of VP to use?

 VP socks have been made from nylon and neoprene, with commercial models made by RBH Designs, PHD, Exped and Integral Designs, but perhaps the best sock of all can be made using the humble plastic shopping bag.
-Using the very thin gauge plastic bags you get a checkouts (not the heavy duty ones) give you a disposable option that will last about a week, which is better than a nylon one as they do get pretty manky inside with dead skin etc. Being very thin plastic also means that seams are not a problem, plus if they ruck up a little they shouldn’t cause blisters.
+Using the very thin gauge plastic bags you get checkouts (not the heavy-duty ones) give you a disposable option that will last about a week, which is better than a nylon one as they do get pretty manky inside with dead skin etc. Being very thin plastic also means that seams are not a problem, plus if they ruck up a little they shouldn’t cause blisters.

 Are they uncomfortable

-There are two basis ways of wearing a VB sock, one is next to the skin and the other is over a thin sock, probably a synthetic one (so that it dries fast).
-A liner sock will take a bit of the nastyness of wearing a sweaty layer of plastic next to your skin, but in my mind is inferior to a next to the skin system, as this layer traps more sweat (you sweat more), adds a damp layer next to your skin, and is something else to dry.
-Also long term you end of with socks that unless you can replace them every few days, will stink of ammonia and could lead to foot problem.
+There are two basic ways of wearing a VB sock, one is next to the skin and the other is over a thin sock, probably a synthetic one (so that it dries fast).
+A liner sock will take a bit of the nastiness of wearing a sweaty layer of plastic next to your skin, but in my mind is inferior to a next to the skin system, as this layer traps more sweat (you sweat more), adds a damp layer next to your skin, and is something else to dry.
+Also long term you end of with socks that unless you can replace them every few days, will stink of ammonia and could lead to a foot problem.
 A damp foot on the other hand can be dried in seconds and the VB sock just replaced when it gets too stinky.
 Some also wear a VB sock over the top of their thick socks, but this is only when wearing boots that have wool liners/boot inners.

-It’s a no brainer that you need to keep your toe nails in check, making sure they are cut short and free from anything that could damage the socks.
-I would also make sure you go through a few weeks of scrubbing away the dead skin before a big trip, as wearing VB socks is a bit like heaving some heavy duty foot spar treatment, with a great deal of dead skin coming off each day (wear VB socks for a few weeks and your feet will look as good as new!).
+It’s a no brainer that you need to keep your toenails in check, making sure they are cut short and free from anything that could damage the socks.
+I would also make sure you go through a few weeks of scrubbing away the dead skin before a big trip, as wearing VB socks is a bit like heaving some heavy-duty foot spar treatment, with a great deal of dead skin coming off each day (wear VB socks for a few weeks and your feet will look as good as new!).

 After wearing the VB socks all day remove them and turn them inside out, allowing the sweat to freeze so you can shake it off.
-Give your feet a rub with some toilet roll, or just allow them to dry, and then stick some anti-fungal talk on them to both further dry them, make then smell nice and keep foot rot away.
+Give your feet a rub with some toilet roll, or just allow them to dry, and then stick some anti-fungal talk on them to both further dry them, make them smell nice and keep foot rot away.
 That done you can stick your wool socks back on to sleep in (sleeping will not make the socks damp).
 In the morning stick your VB socks back on and away you go.

 As I said in my intro the length of time you spend out, coupled with how vital it is that you maintain high loft in your socks is the deciding factors on how crucial using a VB sock is.
 If you have super warm boots or it’s not too cold them wet socks is not a problem, but get wet socks and leave them wet in your sleeping bag, then stuff them in frozen leather boots on day two and you may have a problem.
-On the other hand if you’re skiing for 100 day to the South Pole and back, and have soft boots and only two pairs of socks then VB socks are the only way to go, and the same applies on any high mountain trip (Denali, Ama Dablam, Mont Blanc even).
-VB socks really come into their own when wearing leather boots as your socks tend to play a much bigger part in staying warm, so keeping them dry will allow you to be safer (cold and frozen foot are a distraction and will have a big knock on effect) and just be happier on the hill.
+On the other hand, if you’re skiing for 100 days to the South Pole and back, and have soft boots and only two pairs of socks then VB socks are the only way to go, and the same applies to any high mountain trip (Denali, Ama Dablam, Mont Blanc even).
+VB socks really come into their own when wearing leather boots as your socks tend to play a much bigger part in staying warm, so keeping them dry will allow you to be safer (cold and frozen foot are a distraction and will have a big knock-on effect) and just be happier on the hill.